wowsinfo/WoWs-Info-Seven/extra/Diaries/henry.md

 ## 27/04/2020
 ### Summary
 Focused on small details and improved player info page quite a lot.
 Some bold experiments on theme.
 Now, theme will change based on player rating.
-Rank is not working anymore.
+Rank is not working anymore because rank should be div2 as well.
+Interesting...
 ### What to do tomorrow?
 Same thing.
 Any parts I want to do.
 Fix rank.